The Logos Project began in 1999. This is the story so far…

 At the start of their meetings, a group of Marist Fathers would read from John 1:1-8 and would then pass around an image of Christ the Logos – ‘the Word made flesh’.
 They we were then invited to reflect on how they could make the Word flesh in our own life – like Mary did.

-The Marist Order has a long history of working with young people, mainly in schools.
+The Marist Fathers and Brothers have a long history of working with young people, mainly in schools.
 In the 1980s and 90s things changed in NZ.
 They were asked to find another way.
 Frs.
 Kevin Murphy, Joe Savesi and Pat Breeze came to Auckland at the end of 1999 to look at what they could do.
 They lived in a house in Three Kings, and there it began.

 At the end of 1999 a process of consultation started with different groups in the diocese – parishes, schools, youth groups, spirituality and service groups, experienced individuals etc. and there was a realisation for a need for pastoral outreach to those in schools and not active in the parishes.